lewissbaker/cppcoro/README.md

 Build took 0:00:02.419.
 ```

-By default this will build all projects with all build variants.
+By default this will build all projects with all build variants and execute the unit-tests.
 You can narrow what is built by passing additional command-line arguments.
 eg.
 ```